 If Auto start is enabled, every time a raw is sent to the queue, processing will start immediately.
-Usually you will not want this, as this will use up your CPU on developing the photos in the queue, and as a result all adjustments you do while the queue is running will take much longer to get applied so that you can see their effect in the preview - RT will become sluggish.
+Usually you will not want this, as this will use up your CPU on developing the photos in the queue, and as a result all adjustments you do while the queue is running will

+RawTherapee 4.0.11 User Manual Page 22 of 105 take much longer to get applied so that you can see their effect in the preview - RT will become sluggish.